Dodotree/Pocket-Calendar/Notes.md

 yearTable.rows.item(4).cells.item(0).merge( yearTable.rows.item(4).cells.item(4) );
 ```

-`.place(path-to-img)` does not work outside of the `await`.
+`.place(path-to-img)` does not work outside the `await`.
 Asynchronous functions and async/await pattern gone wrong demonstrate itself with infinite load sign.
-But if you tru to close file and then press "cancel" in pop up, it breaks from the await loop.
-Wrap main function in promice to fix this.
+But if you try to close file and then press "cancel" in pop up, it breaks from the await loop.
+Wrap main function in promise to fix this.

 ```sh
 await main();